 One of the biggest culprits of waste in data centers is limited server utilization.
 When servers aren’t properly utilized, a lot of energy will go to waste, which isn’t good for the bottom line or the environment.
 Virtualizing your servers can increase utilization from 10% to almost 30%, and is worth looking into.

-Choose the Right Server-Handling Technology
+Choose the Right Server Handling Technology

-Of course we think that server lifts are important pieces of technology in a data center.
+Of course we think that server handling lifts are important pieces of technology in a data center.
 Not only can they improve safety in the data center by helping employees avoid injury, they can also increase efficiency.
 This is especially true if you are moving servers frequently or trying to move servers quickly from one area or data center to another.
-A server lift designed specifically for a server center will also be compact enough for the aisles between racks, and will be able to handle the lifting heights required in a typical rack configuration.
+A server handling lift designed specifically for a data center will also be compact enough for the aisles between racks, and will be able to handle the lifting heights required in a typical rack configuration.

 - weight capacity

 - operator’s access to the server during use (especially important if the server needs to be lined up to seat properly)

 - the turning radius and footprint of the machine

 - safety certifications

 You will also want to decide if a manual or powered solution is best – manual versions can wear out the operator when moving a number of servers, and also require that the operator is standing behind the unit rather than hear the lifting mechanism and rack.
 In addition, you’ll want to consider if the lift is going to be able to scale with you as your data center grows.

 Saving a few dollars on the wrong lifting equipment could end up costing you much more time and money in the long run if you’re not careful.